We tested the 11 Best AgencyAnalytics Alternatives in 2026

 WRITTEN BY

 YamonYamon is a Senior Content Marketing Manager at Whatagraph.
-Previously a Head of Content at a marketing agency, she has led content programs for 5+ B2B SaaS companies in the span of three years.
 With an eye for detail and a knack for always considering context, audience, and business goals to guide the narrative, she's on a mission to create genuinely helpful content for marketers.
 When she’s not working, she’s hiking, meditating, or practicing yoga.